 Finding Your Way

 Studying architecture opens the door to many paths which all require hard work, dedication, and a touch of creativity.
 Deciding on one of them may not be easy.
 Trial and error is one way to do it, or you can consult with teachers and practitioner.
-If you are one of those who have always known exactly what they want, then consider yourself lucky.
+If you are one of those who has always known exactly what they want, then consider yourself lucky.